J. Kenneth Robinson: Political career

 Robinson made his first bid for elected office in 1962, when he ran as a Republican in Virginia's 7th congressional district, which included his home in Winchester.
 This district, like most of Virginia, had long been dominated by the Byrd Machine; indeed, machine patriarch Harry F. Byrd Sr. was a Winchester native.
 However, Robinson nearly ended the long run of Democratic dominance in this seat, coming within 598 votes of defeating the Democratic nominee, John Marsh.
 By this time, conservative Byrd Democrats had begun splitting their tickets in national contests out of chagrin over the New Deal as early as the 1930s, a trend that accelerated with the national party's embrace of civil rights for blacks.

 After redistricting following the Civil Rights Act of 1964 and the U.S. Supreme Court decision in Davis v.
 Mann as well as Virginia Governor Albertis Harrison's appointment of state Senator Harry F. Byrd Jr. to succeed his retiring father in the U.S. Senate, voters in Byrd's long-held state senatorial district encompassing Clarke, Frederick and Shenandoah Counties and the City of Winchester (previously numbered the 24th (with the new addition of Loudoun County now numbered the 21st) elected Robinson to the Virginia Senate in 1965.
 He was re-elected to a four-year term in 1967.
 Robinson served as chairman of the Republican delegation to the 1968 and 1969 general assembly.

 After Marsh opted not to run for a fifth term in 1970, Robinson entered the race to succeed him in 1970.
 His state senate district covered much of the congressional district's western portion.
 He defeated the former ambassador to El Salvador, Murat W. Williams, by a decisive margin.
 He defeated Williams in a rematch in 1972, becoming the first Republican to win a second term in this district since Reconstruction.
-During his tenure, he served as the ranking minority member on the Permanent Select Committee on Intelligence.
+He served as the ranking minority member on the Permanent Select Committee on Intelligence by the time he stepped down in January 1985.

 Robinson became very popular in his district, even though many of its living residents had never been represented by a Republican before.
 After his first run for Congress, he only dropped below 60 percent of the vote once, in 1974 when a number of Republicans were unseated due to anger over the Watergate Scandal.

 He did not seek an eighth term in 1984 due to ill health.
 He continued work in the fruit growing and packing business in Winchester until his death from pancreatic cancer on April 8, 1990.